-Answer: Yes, you should ensure that your students are aware of the support that is available to them.
+Answer: Yes, as has always been the case, you should ensure that your students are aware of the support that is available to them.
 In a number of places we have specific requirements, for example TGC 8.0.1: "You should ensure that Students and members of staff are aware of what leave is available to Students and when leave could result in an extension to the Studentship, for example in a well publicised policy on leave and extensions".